tomastitera/bootcam_kokorin/README.md

-# bootcam_kokorin
+# Bootcamp Kokořín
-What happens at Kokřín stays at Kokořín
+What happens at Kokořín stays at Kokořín